California Western School Of Law building background

 Biography

-Fields’s articles have appeared or will appear in a number of law reviews, including the University of Chicago Law Review, Georgetown Law Journal, Northwestern University Law Review, Cornell Law Review, Indiana Law Journal, UC Davis Law Review, Wisconsin Law Review, and Washington Law Review, among others.
-His book “Neighborhood Watch: Policing White Spaces in America” was published in 2022 with Cambridge University Press.
-His forthcoming book “The New Public Safety: Police Reform and the Lurking Threat to Civil Liberties” is forthcoming in 2025 with the University of California Press.
+Professor Fields has published in some of the nation’s top law journals, including the University of Chicago Law Review, Georgetown Law Journal, Northwestern University Law Review, and Cornell Law Review.
+His book, “Neighborhood Watch: Policing White Spaces in America,” was published in 2022 with Cambridge University Press.
+His forthcoming book, “The New Public Safety: Police Reform and the Lurking Threat to Civil Liberties,” will be published in 2025 with the University of California Press.
 Fields’s scholarship has been widely cited, including by the United States Fifth Circuit Court of Appeals, three state supreme courts, and multiple federal district courts.

-Fields’s writings on law and politics also appear regularly in popular media, with his work appearing in Newsweek, Huffington Post, the San Diego Union-Tribune, and the Charlotte Observer.
+Professor Fields’s writings on law and politics also appear regularly in popular media, with his work appearing in Newsweek, Huffington Post, the San Diego Union-Tribune, and the Charlotte Observer.
+He is called upon regularly by the media to provide expert insight and has appeared in print, on radio, and on television in both local and national markets.

 J.D., Boston University School of Law, magna cum laude